Median-point approximation and its application for the study of fermionic systems: Median-point approximation for one-dimensional integrals

 The quadratic equation has two roots.
 If real, the largest root of the equation is

 which is the only solution consistent with the trivial solution $\gamma = f''$ when $f^{(4)} = 0$.
 Moreover, given the other parameters are kept fixed, in the asymptotic limit $f''\rightarrow \infty$

 i.e. $\gamma \rightarrow f''$ as expected and in line with the asymptotic.
 However, the approximation breaks at $\alpha=-\sqrt{\frac{f^{(4)}}{3}}$, whereas the Laplace's approximation breaks already at the critical point $f''=0$.
-In this case
+In this case,

 This result implicitly requires $f^{(4)}\geq 0$, since in the opposite case the convergence of the integral would be driven by even higher derivatives, such as $f^{(6)}$, which would need to be taken into account.
-This is the case when the level of approximation is $n = 6$.
-Then, choosing the simple constraint $y^{(7)} = 0$, yields the following equations for $\gamma$ and $y^{(5)}$: